Sceptyre/agnets-py/README.md

 - **📡 Message-Based Communication**: Structured, component-based message system for clear and extensible inter-agent and user-agent interactions.
 - **⚙️ Extensible Architecture**: Designed for easy extension and customization of agents, backends, and fleet behaviors.

-## Why `agnets-py`?
+## Why `agnets`?

-`agnets-py` stands out by treating multi-agent systems as a first-class citizen:
+`agnets` stands out by treating multi-agent systems as a first-class citizen:

-*   **Fleet-Centric Design**: Unlike frameworks where multi-agent is an add-on, `agnets-py` is built around the `Fleet` concept, making it natural to design organizations of AI agents.
+*   **Fleet-Centric Design**: Unlike frameworks where multi-agent is an add-on, `agnets` is built around the `Fleet` concept, making it natural to design organizations of AI agents.
 *   **Structured Escalation Paths**: Easily define rules for how agents can delegate tasks or escalate queries to other specialized agents within the fleet, mimicking real-world organizational structures.
 *   **Simplified Multi-Agent Logic**: The framework handles the complexities of inter-agent communication, allowing you to focus on the individual agent's expertise and the overall fleet structure.
 *   **Backend Flexibility per Agent**: Different agents within the same fleet can use different AI backends (e.g., one agent uses a powerful cloud model for complex reasoning, another uses a local model for quick, specific tasks).